damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 ## DON'T WRAP IT.

-Some of us at GitLab are in the don’t-wrap camp, positing that it’s better to rely on the reviewer.
+Some of us at GitLab are in the don’t-wrap camp, positioning that it’s better to rely on the reviewer.
 If you modify text, you don’t want to have to realign the rest of the text when edits are made because the line breaks are uneven.
-Rewrapping requires a feature that some editors (including GitLab's) don’t have.
+Rewrapping requires a feature that some editors (including GitLab) don’t have.
 Some people might have it but not know they have it, or not know where to find it in their editor.
 If you do rewrap with your editor, the diff might get messy